rase-/socket.io-php-emitter/README.md

 A PHP implementation of socket.io-emitter.

-This project requires a Redis Client for PHP.
+This project requires a Redis client for PHP.
 If you dont have the [PECL Redis](https://github.com/nicolasff/phpredis) installed already.
-You can use [Credis](https://github.com/colinmollenhour/credis) or any other.
+You can use e.g. [Credis](https://github.com/colinmollenhour/credis), but or any other client that implements a `publish` method should work.

 ## Installation and development
 To install and use in your PHP project, install it as a [composer package](https://packagist.org/packages/rase/socket.io-emitter).